 K-Card deposit on your tuition bill

 Your semester tuition bill includes an optional $950 deposit into your K-Card account.
 You can reduce or waive this deposit if you wish, and you can add funds at a later time.
 If you waive the deposit for your first semester tuition payment, the deposit will not appear on your second semester bill.
-Waive or reduce your K-Card deposit beginning July 1.
+Waive or reduce your K-Card deposit for the second semester beginning November 15.

 Deposits at the Kenyon College Bookstore